We’re working on opportunities for our community to lead more sustainable lives.

 - The likelihood of the project becoming self-sustaining.

-Council has allocated $100,000 per year to the Grant, for the first three years of the Long Term Plan.
+Council has funding available to support sustainable projects in Upper Hutt.
 Applications are open to businesses, organisations and individuals.
 All applications are required to:

 - Demonstrate that their project or initiative aligns with one or more of the Sustainability Strategy 2020 goals.